 Open to all qualified applicants (see qualification list below), the BMW Body and Paint Service Technician Education Program (STEP) Level I engages and trains enthusiastic students for entry-level collision repair employment within the BMW center network.

-Located in Woodcliff Lake, NJ and Oxnard, CA, BMW STEP Level I is an eight-month training course focusing on all aspects of body and paint repair:
+Located in Woodcliff Lake, NJ and Oxnard, CA, BMW STEP Level I is a six-month training course focusing on all aspects of body and paint repair:

 - BMW Systems—electronic repair manual, parts catalog, flat-rate manual